 - Funeral Costs

 How Much Time Do You Have to File a Lawsuit Claim?

-Again, the circumstances of the case dictate who can file a lawsuit.
+Again, the circumstances of the case dictate who can file a lawsuit, including a member of your family.
 However, the lawsuit itself must be filed within reasonable time.
 For example, in California, a lawsuit must be filed within 2 years from the date of the death of the decedent.
-If you believe you may be entitled to compensation, it's best to approach an attorney to discuss your case - a legal expert fluent in the legal language of these specific cases.
+If you or your family members believe you may be entitled to compensation, it's best to approach an attorney to discuss your case - a legal expert fluent in the legal language of these specific cases.

 In summary, the loss of life is an emotionally and financially devastating event.
 As it is caused through the negligence of a person or entity, you may be entitled to a wide variety of economic and noneconomic damages.
-Contact us today at (949) 629‒4349 for a free consultation.
-We will discuss your case with you and determine a viable course of legal action.
+Contact our wrongful death lawyers today at (949) 629‒4349 for a call.
+We will discuss your case with you and your family members and determine a viable course of legal action, including filing a lawsuit.

 However, only directly affected persons may file a lawsuit (which, in California, is defined by statute).
-At Nehora Law Firm, our lawyers have helped clients throughout Orange County recover compensation for their loss.
-Call us at the number below, or fill out our online form, and one of our lawyers will get back to you with a free consultation to discuss your case.
+Our lawyers have helped clients throughout California recover compensation for their loss.
+Call us at the number below, or fill out our online form, and one of our lawyers will get back to you to discuss your case.